Son On-Hand To Acknowledge Father’s Last Call Before Retiring From Arkansas Highway Police

-(KFSM) — As Arkansas Highway Police Corporal Roy Martin signed off for the last time before retiring Tuesday, he was surprised to hear who took his final call.
+HARRISON (KFSM) — As Arkansas Highway Police Corporal Roy Martin signed off for the last time before retiring Tuesday, he was surprised to hear who took his final call.

-Martin's son, Corporal Billy Martin of the Arkansas State Police, answered his father's "10-7," code for "out of service," and "10-42," code for "ending tour of duty."
+Martin's son, Corporal Billy Martin of the Arkansas State Police Troop I in Harrison, answered his father's "10-7," code for "out of service," and "10-42," code for "ending tour of duty."
 The Arkansas State Police posted video of the exchange on their Facebook page.

-Roy Martin had no idea his son would be on the other end of the call, State Police said.
+Roy Martin, also based in Harrison, had no idea his son would be on the other end of the call, State Police said.
 He retired after 31 years of service.

 After Roy Martin made his call, his son immediate took to the radio.